How to Stop a Running Docker Container

 Docker containers are incredibly useful for packaging and running applications in isolated environments.
 However, sometimes you need to stop a container that's currently running.
 This could be due to a bug, resource constraints, or simply because you're done with the container for now.

-This article will guide you through the process of stopping a running Docker container using the docker stop
+This article will guide you through the process of stopping a running Docker container using the docker stop command.

-What is docker stop
+What is docker stop?

-command is a fundamental command in the Docker ecosystem that allows you to gracefully shut down a running container.
+The docker stop command is a fundamental command in the Docker ecosystem that allows you to gracefully shut down a running container.
 It sends a SIGTERM signal to the container's process, giving it time to perform a clean shutdown.
 This is crucial for preventing data loss or corruption that can occur if a container is forcefully terminated.

 How to Stop a Docker Container: